 Carding

-Carding uses spiked drums to disentangle the fibres, remove impurities and to start making the strands all go in the same direction.
+Carding uses spiked drums to disentangle the fibres, remove impurities and make the strands lie in the same direction.
 The end result is called a ‘sliver”.
 The long fibres needed for some worsted fabrics can be broken and damaged by carding so they are prepared differently.

 Combing